luxuriant777/Yelp-Crawler/README.md

 ### Please pay attention

-The script can be run without a proxy, but sometimes it does not parse all the necessary information due to blocking.
+The script can work without a proxy, but sometimes it does not parse all the necessary information due to blocking.
 Currently it uses free proxy package, so it may work slowly.
 If you have access to premium proxies, you can significantly increase the speed of parsing.